 Mitigating energy, water, waste, and greenhouse gas emissions is an essential part of effective property management.
 For the value-add multifamily sector, which has often appeared to lack investment in sustainability and efficiency opportunities, we are proud to say that we are raising the bar for sustainability advancement.
-As the first in the country to achieve Building Research Establishment Environmental Assessment Methodology ("BREEAM") certification for existing multifamily properties, we paved a new path for the Class B multifamily space to deliver superior efficiency and sustainability performance.
-In fact, in 2022, 60% of our assets held at least one sustainability certification, such as BREEAM, LEED, and ENERGY STAR.
+As the first in the country to achieve Building Research Establishment Environmental Assessment Methodology ("BREEAM") certification for existing multifamily properties, we paved a new path for the Class B multifamily space to deliver superior efficiency and sustainability performance, and in 2024, we recertified our eight BREEAM-certified communities.
+Additionally, over 1 million square feet of our multifamily assets hold Fitwel Health and Wellness certifications.
+In fact, in 2024, over 7 million square feet of our multifamily assets held at least one sustainability certification, such as BREEAM, LEED, Fitwel and ENERGY STAR, representing more than 75% of our multifamily community square footage.